naga-vamsi-001/DevOps/02-vm-provisioning.md

 | RSA     | Most common   |
 | ED25519 | Faster, modern alternative |

+## Public Key?

+ Automatically stored on the VM, when you launch it Saved in ~/.ssh/authorized_keys on the instance
+ Used by the server to verify the user

 ---

 ## 📂 What is a Private Key File Type?